ways to increase oxygen levels

 What Are Normal Oxygen Levels?

-The dilemma is how to take accurate measurements of oxygen saturation at home.
-Sporting a fingertip pulse oximeter is a simple, noninvasive way to monitor your numbers.
-This compact reader attaches to your finger, and within seconds it provides you a reading of your blood oxygen percentage and pulse rate.
+The question is how the correct measurement of oxygen saturation may be performed at home.
+A fingertip pulse oximeter is noninvasive, powered, easy to carry around, and allows you to check your numbers.
+It is a small reader that fastens onto the finger, and in a few seconds, it gives a reading of your blood oxygen percentage and pulse rate.

 Signs and Symptoms of Low Oxygen Levels